collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/README.txt

                 column, but is in fact installed.)

         Manual

+            Don't do this if you can help it.

             1. Install the dependencies:

                 1. Put membrane and Relations (included) into your Products